-The development of the Metonic 19-year lunar cycle formed the mainstream of the history of the computus paschalis which had risen in third century Alexandria (Egypt) and would in 1582 flow out into the modern method which since then is used in order to determine the Gregorian calendar date of Easter.
-Between the active construction of the first version of this lunar cycle by Anatolius (somewhere between AD 250 and 270) and the replacement of the Julian with the Gregorian calendar (in 1582) it happened only one time, namely somewhere between AD 300 and 325, hence still before the first council of Nicaea, that a new version of it was actively constructed.
-After having reconstructed (on the basis of NASA’s Six Millennium Catalog) the two lost ante-Nicene versions in question, we establish that:
+It is the development the Alexandrian Metonic 19-year lunar cycle underwent that formed the mainstream of the history of the computus paschalis which had risen in third century Alexandria (Egypt) and would in the year 1582 flow into the modern method which since then is used in order to determine the Gregorian calendar date of Easter Sunday.
+Between the active construction of the very first Metonic 19-year lunar cycle by the Alexandrian computist Anatolius, somewhere between AD 250 and 270, and the replacement of the Julian calendar with the Gregorian calendar (in the year 1582) it happened only one time, namely somewhere between AD 300 and 324, in any case already before the first council of Nicaea, that (under the auspices of the church of Alexandria) a radically new Alexandrian Metonic 19-year lunar cycle was actively constructed.
+After having reconstructed (on the basis of NASA’s Six Millennium Catalog) both of these ante-Nicene Metonic 19-year lunar cycles, we establish that: